Should Your Child See a Doctor?

-- Definition: An infection of the middle ear (the space behind the eardrum)
+- A bacterial infection of the middle ear the space behind the eardrum.

-- Cause: Blocked eustachian tube, usually as part of a common cold.
-The eustachian tube connects the middle ear to the back of the nose.
-Blockage results in middle ear fluid (viral otitis).
-If the fluid becomes superinfected (bacterial otitis), the fluid turns to pus, the eardrum bulges and pain increases.
+- Blocked eustachian tube, usually as part of a common cold.
+The eustachian tube joins the middle ear to the back of the throat.

 - Ear infections peak at age 6 months to 2 years.
 They are a common problem until age 8.

-- The onset of ear infections peak on day 3 of a cold.
+- The onset of ear infections is often on day 3 of a cold.

 - How often do kids get ear infections 90% of children have at least 1 ear infection.
-Repeated ear infections occur in 20% of children.
-Ear infections are the most common bacterial infection of childhood.
+Frequent ear infections occur in 20% of children.
+Ear infections are the most common bacterial infection of young children.

-- An earache or ear infection is not contagious.
-Your child should stay home only until any fever is resolved.
+- An ear infection can't be spread to others.
+Your child should stay home only until any fever is gone.

 - Your child looks or acts very sick

-- Taking antibiotic over 48 hours and fever persists or recurs
+- Taking antibiotic more than 48 hours and fever still there or comes back

-- Taking antibiotic over 3 days and ear pain not improved or recurs
+- Taking antibiotic more than 3 days and ear pain not better

-- Taking antibiotic over 3 days and ear discharge persists or recurs
+- Taking antibiotic over 3 days and ear discharge still there or comes back

 - You have other questions or concerns

-- Ear infection with no complications and you don't think your child needs to be seen
+- Ear infection on antibiotic with no complications

-- Most ear infections do not respond to the first dose of antibiotic.
+- Most ear infections are not cured after the first dose of antibiotic.

-- Often, there is no improvement the first day.
+- Often, children don't get better the first day.

-- Children gradually get better over 2-3 days.
+- Most children get better slowly over 2 to 3 days.

-- Note: For mild ear infections in children over 2 years old, antibiotics may not be needed.
+- Note: For mild ear infections in older children, antibiotics may not be needed.
 This is an option if over 2 years old and infection looks viral.